Shao-Group/anchorage/README.md

 # Anchorage

-The Anchorage algorithm is a method to assemble synthetic long reads (SLR) with anchors, that are known short sequences ligated to both ends ligated of a sequenced molecule.
-It is applicable to LoopSeq and LoopSeq Solo.
+The Anchorage algorithm is a method to assemble synthetic long reads (SLR) with anchors.
+Anchors are known short sequences ligated to both ends of a sequenced molecule.
+It is applicable to LoopSeq, LoopSeq Solo, and other sequencing technologies which have known sequences at the end points of a molecule.

-Compared to other state-of-art assemblers, Anchorage efficiently utilize the following information to perform assembly:

-1. strand-specificity and monoclonality of LoopSeq data
-2. contig anchors to mark start and end of the contig
-3. accurate estimation of barcoded contig length and sequencing coverage from raw reads

-# License

-Anchorage is available under a [BSD-3-Clause license](./LICENSE).
-This repository provides only the anchorage assembly algorithm and parts of its code are forked from [loop-core](https://github.com/Elembio/loop-core) (see [loop-core's LICENSE](https://github.com/Elembio/loop-core/blob/main/LICENSE)).
-For the complete LoopSeq data analysis pipeline, including trimming, demultiplex, read grouping by UMI, assembly, aggregation of results, please refer to [loop-core](https://github.com/Elembio/loop-core).

 # Installation